danhans42/fpga_booty/README.md

 ### Credit / Licence etc

-Maany thanks to all in #psxdev discord for my mutterings and dumb questions - Nicolas Noble in particular who without this project wouldnt have happened.
-Bradlin for freepsxboot and also Sicklebrick for Unirom!
-Big shouts to all the usual suspects
+Maany thanks to all in #psxdev discord for my mutterings and dumb questions - Nicolas Noble in particular who without this project wouldnt have happened - his idea and concept I just merely interpreted it.
+Bradlin for freepsxboot (we use fastboot here) and also Sicklebrick for Unirom!

 The code contained in this repo is for personal, non-commercial use only.
 If you bought on eBay - you got shafted!